krateoplatformops/github-provider-kog-chart/README.md

 | RunnerGroup     | ✅   | ✅     | ✅     | ✅     |

 > [!NOTE]
-> 🚫 *"Not applicable"* indicates that the operation is not supported because it probably does not make sense for the resource type.
+> 🚫 *"Not applicable"* indicates that the operation is not supported by this provider because it probably does not make sense for the resource type.
 For example, GitHub Workflow runs are typically not updated or deleted directly; they are triggered and if a new run is needed, a new workflow run is created.

 The resources listed above are Custom Resources (CRs) defined in the `github.krateo.io` API group.
 They are used to manage GitHub resources in a Kubernetes-native way, allowing you to create, update, and delete GitHub resources using Kubernetes manifests.